Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 - Set the ADC unit and channel to be used to convert analog signals to digital signals
 - Configure ADC parameters like resolution, trigger source etc.

-### Configuring Analog Interface using MC Plant
+### Configuring Analog Interface using Harmony Qspin
-In Motor Control Plant analog parameters can be set in following steps.
+In Harmony Qspin analog parameters can be set in following steps.

 1. Launch **Analog Interface** by clicking on the block